-Tree means a large, branched woody plant having one or several self-supporting stems or trunks and numerous branches that reach a height of at least 20 feet at maturity.
+Tree means a large, branched woody plant having one or several self-supporting stems or trunks and numerous branches that reach a height of at least twenty (20) feet at maturity.

-Tree replacement means replacement of individual trees removed.
+Tree replacement means replacement of individual significant trees removed whether or not as a result of development activity.